 Flights will be disrupted at Heathrow as workers confirm strike in pay row

+Around 350 members of the Unite union working for Menzies will walk out for 72 hours from 4am on Friday December 16.

-Ground handlers employed by a private contractor at Heathrow airport will strike in a row over pay.
+Ground handlers employed by a private contractor at Heathrow Airport are to strike in a row over pay.

 Around 350 members of Unite working for Menzies will walk out for 72 hours from 4am on Friday December 16.